lollisoft/WhyOpenSource/WhyOpenSource.md/WhyOpenSource.md

 I started to write ‚dateiver‘ - a disk cataloging system.
 It had only a command line UI.
 Even today there exists many command line tools and on Linux there are many that also work together and are very helpful.
 But my application was a standalone application not designed to work with other applications together.

+![][Dateiver]
+Dateiver console application within Turbo Pascal 6.0

+As you may notice, the folder is named differently.
+At that time I didn’t structure my source code well and that leads to struggle as well.

 At that time I also learned much about programming data structures and I needed them in my disk cataloging system.
 Also I learned how to store and load the collected data and also to traverse a file system to read in the data from a disk.
 All that was before knowing something about databases.

 ----